 David Alan Miller

 Grammy Award-winning conductor David Alan Miller has established a reputation as one of the leading American conductors of his generation.
 Music Director of the Albany Symphony since 1992, Mr. Miller has proven himself a creative and compelling orchestra builder.
 Through exploration of unusual repertoire, educational programming, community outreach and recording initiatives, he has reaffirmed the Albany Symphony’s reputation as the nation’s leading champion of American symphonic music and one of its most innovative orchestras.
-He and the orchestra appeared twice at "Spring For Music," the festival of America's most creative orchestras at New York City's Carnegie Hall.
+He and the orchestra appeared twice at "Spring For Music," the festival of America's most creative orchestras at New York City's Carnegie Hall, and in 2018at the Kennedy Center’s “Shift Festival”.
 Other accolades include Columbia University’s 2003 Ditson Conductor’s Award, the oldest award honoring conductors for their commitment to American music, the 2001 ASCAP Morton Gould Award for Innovative Programming and, in 1999, ASCAP’s first-ever Leonard Bernstein Award for Outstanding Educational Programming.

 John Morris Russell